spikedee/phonix/README.txt

 This file contains build instructions and requirements for building Phonix.

-The Phonix build assumes that you have the usual suite of Linux and GNU utils, which are standard on almost any distribution of Linux or POSIX these days.
+The Phonix build assumes that you have the usual suite of Linux and GNU dev utils, which are standard on almost any distribution of Linux or POSIX these days.
 Aside from those, you need the following:

 * A Java Runtime v.
 1.5 or greater